Dower Rights: What You Need To Know

 Dower rights generally kick in after someone has died.
 A dower rights law entitles a surviving spouse to at least one-third of a deceased spouse’s real property when they die.
 Dower rights historically applied only to widows whose husbands passed away before them but have since been expanded to protect all spouses equally.

-Dower rights laws were once far more popular than they are today.
+Dower rights laws were once far more widely used than they are today.
 Most states have replaced their dower rights with other estate laws.

 Home Purchase